Skip to content

 Resolution Steps:

-1. Identify largest tables in database (check Data Size column)
+1. Identify largest tables in the database (Data Size column).

 Data purge in rConfig V8 provides automated data retention management to maintain optimal database performance and comply with organizational data policies.
 By automatically removing old records based on configurable retention periods, the system prevents indefinite database growth while preserving recent operational data needed for network management activities.

-• Configure retention per table with periods appropriate to data type and operational requirements
+• Configure retention per table with periods appropriate to data type and requirements.

-• Enable purging for high-volume tables (activity logs, job records) to control database growth
+• Ensure purging is enabled for high-volume tables (activity logs, job records).

-• Monitor purge effectiveness through system logs and database size trends
+• Monitor effectiveness via Purge Runs, system logs, and database size trends.

-• Start with conservative retention (90-180 days) and adjust based on storage needs and compliance requirements
+• Start with conservative retention (90–180 days) and adjust as needed.

-• Test with dry-run before deploying aggressive retention policies
+• Use dry-run before deploying aggressive retention policies.

-• Coordinate with backups to ensure recovery options exist if needed data is purged
+• Coordinate with backups so you can recover if critical data is purged.